balena-io/etcher/README.md

 #### AppImage

-Set execution permissions on the `.AppImage` file and double-click it.
+Set executable permissions on the `.AppImage` file and double-click it.

 #### Debian and Ubuntu based Package Repository (GNU/Linux x86/x64)